 The Abbey of Mont Saint-Michel

 The history of this place goes back millennia but it was in 708 that Aubert, the bishop of Avranches dreamed he had an encounter with the archangel Michael, who instructed him to build a church on the island.
 Three times the archangel instructed the bishop, until finally, according to legend, burning a hole in the bishop’s skull to drive home the message.
 Aubert built his chapel and the current abbey now stands on that site, built in the 11th century.
-It was, said Mark, “somewhere you remember your first sight of for the rest of your life.”

-Going down the stairs was easier, we collected dad from the terrace.
+Going down the stairs was easier.
+We collected dad from the terrace.

 “This” said dad, “is one of those places that everyone ought to see before they die”.